KxSystems/docs/docs/wp/rt-tick/index.md

 4
 ```

-The main challenge in developing a custom real-time subscriber is rewriting `upd` to achieve desired real-time behavior.
+The main challenge in developing a custom RTE is rewriting `upd` to achieve desired real-time behavior.

 ### Tickerplant log replay

 An important role of the tickerplant is to maintain a daily logfile on disk for replay purposes.
-When a real-time subscriber starts up, they could potentially replay this daily logfile, assuming they have read access to it.
+When a RTE starts up, they could potentially replay this daily logfile, assuming they have read access to it.
 Such a feature could be useful if the subscriber crashes intraday and is restarted.
 In this scenario, the process would replay this logfile and then be fully up-to-date.
 Replaying this logfile, particularly late in the day when the tickerplant has written many messages to it, can take minutes.
 The exact duration will depend on three factors:

 1. How many messages are in the logfile
 2. The disk read speed
 3. How quickly the process can replay a given message

-The first and second factors are probably not controllable by the developer of the RTS.
+The first and second factors are probably not controllable by the developer of the RTE.
 However the third factor is based on the efficiency and complexity of the particular replay function called `upd`.
 Defining this replay function efficiently is therefore of the upmost importance for quick intraday restarts.

 !!! note "One daily logfile"

     The tickerplant maintains just one daily logfile.
 It does _not_ maintain separate logfiles split across different tables and symbols.
-This means that an RTS replaying such a logfile may only be interested in a fraction of the messages stored within.
+This means that an RTE replaying such a logfile may only be interested in a fraction of the messages stored within.

     Ultimately the developer must decide if the process truly requires these records from earlier in the day.
 Changing the tickerplant’s code to allow subscriber specific logfiles should be technically possible, but is beyond the scope of this white paper.